artsalliancemedia/smpteparsers/README.md

 To parse and manipulate the sitelist on its own, you must instead use the `SiteListParser` object, or if you already have an FLM file, you can use the `FacilityParser` object.

-Please refer to the documentation for all details on the composition of these classes and objects.
+Please refer to the full documentation for all details on the composition of these classes and objects.